JoshSJKim/Command-Line-Basics/README.md

 - `$ mv thesis/quote.txt .` will move the renamed `quotes.txt` from the `thesis` directory to the current working directory (specified by `'.'`), which is the `writing` directory.
 - If you try to access `quotes.txt` in `thesis`, --> `$ ls thesis/quote.txt`, it would return `No such file or directory`.

+- Note: `ls` with a filename or a directory as an argument only lists the requested file or directory.
+  - This can be useful to confirm that the specified file or directory is present in the current working directory.

 ```CLI
 $ ls -F
   analyzed/ raw/                                    --> current working folder has two directories 'analyzed' and 'raw'